mariohernandez/component-based-development/exercises/4-integrating-components.md

 ```
 Let's go over the code above.

+Most fields of the Speaker paragraph type provide a single value, however, the social media icons can have multiple values which needs special attention.
+First we created a variable (`icons`) from the social media icons render array.
+We looped through the list of possible values and populated the variable which we then pass to the Speaker component as as the value for the `items` variable.

 The `include` statement above allows us to insert or nest a twig template inside another.
 [Learn more about Twig includes](https://twig.symfony.com/doc/2.x/tags/include.html).

-The following list of items in the snippet above represent the `key | value` format we first were introduced to when we created the JSON object for the Speaker component in part 1 of this process.
+The following list of items in the snippet above represent the `key | value` format we first were introduced to when we created the JSON object for the Speaker component.

 `'photo': content.field_speaker_photo`

 **photo** is the variable the component expects which originated in the JSON object we previously created.

 **content.field_speaker_xxxx** is the value coming from Drupal.
-For the Speaker component to render as intended in the styleguide we provided stock/dummy content, now that we are integrating the component in Drupal we can use real data from Drupal.
+For styleguide purposes, we use JSON to pass stock/dummy content to the component, now that we are integrating the component in Drupal we can use real data from Drupal.

 Notice in the code above the words `with` and `only`.
 These allow us to restrict which data we can pass to our component.
 Sometimes we may want to integrate the Speaker component with a limited number of fields.
 The `with` and `only` will allow us to do so.

-If we look at the entire code in the `paragraph--speaker.html.twig`, it shoudl looke like this:
+If we look at the entire code in the `paragraph--speaker.html.twig`, it shoudl look like this:

 ```php
 {# creates variable from render array to pass to speaker include #}